Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Three

 In this chapter I am learning about the benefits of using lists in order to store millions of data of any type, and be able to access it at your convenience.
-I also learned how to remove elements from removing the last item to a specific element, and even without knowing where that elemenet is on the list.
+I also learned how to remove elements from removing the last item to a specific element, and even without knowing where that element is on the list ❌.